crucified713/fabricjs-click-draw-polygon/README.md

 1. A polygon drawing tool powered by [Fabric.js](https://github.com/kangax/fabric.js/).

-2. Click drawing single/multiple polygon within canvas, nice and easy.
+2. Click drawing single/multiple polygons within canvas, nice and easy.

-3. Provide undo/redo features utilising Command Pattern which guaranteed the better performance.
+3. Provide undo/redo features utilising Command Pattern.

-4. A small but well structured AngularJS project allows you to easily chuck more stuff to build a more interesting tool.
+4. An AngularJS project allows you to easily chuck more stuff to build a more interesting tool.